/**

 The following attributes apply only * to high * throughput for FIFO queues:

-– Specifies whether message deduplication occurs
+* DeduplicationScope – Specifies whether message deduplication occurs

 * at the message group or queue level.
 Valid values are messageGroup

-* and queue
+* and queue.

-FifoThroughputLimit
+FifoThroughputLimit –

 * Specifies whether the FIFO queue throughput quota applies to the entire queue or

 * per message group.
-Valid values are perQueue
+Valid values are perQueue and

-* perMessageGroupId
+* perMessageGroupId.
+The perMessageGroupId value is

-* allowed only when the value for DeduplicationScope
+* allowed only when the value for DeduplicationScope is

-* messageGroup
+* messageGroup.

 To enable high throughput for FIFO * queues, do the following: